 Feeding tubes are surgically placed if endoscopic and radiologic placement is unavailable, technically impossible, or unsafe (eg, because of overlying bowel).
 Open or laparoscopic techniques can be used.

-Liquid formulas commonly used include feeding modules and polymeric or other specialized formulas.
+Liquid formulas for enteral tube feeding commonly used include feeding modules and polymeric or other specialized formulas.

 Feeding modules are commercially available products that contain a single nutrient, such as proteins, fats, or carbohydrates.
 Feeding modules may be used individually to treat a specific deficiency or combined with other formulas to completely satisfy nutritional requirements.